Asked In: Amazon, Ola Cabs

 Have you ever thought of any such service that could make our life easier by allowing us to store data over the internet and simultaneously allow others to access the same data?
 If it is so, then this is the perfect blog for you.
 Here, in this blog, we’ll be discussing the PasteBin System.
 Here, the aim is to design a highly scalable service that could allow users to paste various content (images, text, etc.) over the internet and allow others to access the pasted content.
 So let’s look at the formal definition of Pastebin.

-Pastebin is a type of online content hosting service where users can store and share content in the form of text or images over the internet by generating a unique URL so that anyone can access the contents via that URL.
+Pastebin is a type of online content hosting service where users can store and share content in the form of text or images over the internet by generating a unique URL so that anyone can access the content via that URL.
 The user who created it can also update the content if he/she is logged in.
-So without much delay, let’s dive deep into designing such a scalable service from scratch.
+So without much delay, let’s dive deep into designing pastebin from scratch.

 Requirements analysis is a critical process that enables the success of a system.
 Requirements are generally split into two types: Functional and Non-Functional Requirements.

-Functional requirements are the essential requirements that the end-user demands as necessary facilities that the system should offer.
+Functional requirements are the essential requirements the end-user demands as necessary facilities that system should offer.
 For PasteBin, the functional requirements are:

 As we know, what are our essential requirements, so it’s time to estimate the service’s capacity.

-It is necessary to know the approximate traffic to the service to be scaled and designed accordingly.
-Since this service would be read-heavy, it is better to consider read to write the ratio as 10:1.
-Assume we have 10M users, and each user contributes one write a request on average per month.
-So we have -
+It is necessary to know approximate traffic to service to be scaled and designed accordingly.
+Since this service would be read-heavy, it is better to consider read-to-write ratio as 10:1.
+Assume we have 10M users, and each user contributes one write request on average per month.
+So we have: